 Some things haven’t necessarily lasted.
 The generous expanses of the open plan floors remain, but the strict principles and nuances of Bürolandschaft have not survived, such that the linear desk layout would be familiar to anyone who has worked in an open plan office of the past twenty years.
 Also, Jakobsen’s external landscape design has largely disappeared over the years, but their concrete paving slabs of various sizes and heights (surely a Health & Safety inspector’s nightmare) have survived in places.

-Anyway, I will let the pictures do the talking, and I hope you enjoy what follows.
+Anyway, I will let the pictures do the talking, and I hope you enjoy the images at the bottom of the page.

 You won’t be surprised to hear that I will be saddened to see Hounslow Civic Centre go.
 But I offer up this overview of the building not to generate a sense of misty-eyed nostalgia, but rather to celebrate an important contribution to London’s municipal life.
 As we passed through the spaces, it was difficult not to reflect on the micro-social histories that had played out in them: the working relationships forged, the meetings held, the decisions taken and the citizens helped.
 So I pay tribute to all those who have worked there and wish the current staff the best of luck as they move to their new home.